-- The Health and Safety at Work etc. Act 1974, which sets out the general duties employers have towards employees and duties relating to lettings - The Management of Health and Safety at Work Regulations 1992, which require employers to make an assessment of the risks to the health and safety of their employees - The Management of Health and Safety at Work Regulations 1999, which require employers to carry out risk assessments, make arrangements to implement necessary measures, and arrange for appropriate information and training - The Control of Substances Hazardous to Health Regulations 2002, which require employers to control substances that are hazardous to health - The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013, which state that some accidents must be reported to the Health and Safety Executive and set out the timeframe for this and how long records of such accidents must be kept - The Health and Safety (Display Screen Equipment) Regulations 1992, which require employers to carry out digital screen equipment assessments and states users' entitlement to an eyesight test - The Gas Safety (Installation and Use) Regulations 1998, which require work on gas fittings to be carried out by someone on the Gas Safe Register - The Regulatory Reform (Fire Safety) Order 2005, which requires employers to take general fire precautions to ensure the safety of their staff - The Work at Height Regulations 2005, which requires employers to protect their staff from falls from height
+- The Health and Safety at Work etc. Act 1974, which sets out the general duties' employers have towards employees and duties relating to lettings - Workplace (Health, Safety and Welfare) Regulations 1992 They require employers to ensure the working environment is safe, as free from risk as is reasonably possible and that appropriate equipment is provided where necessary. - The Management of Health and Safety at Work Regulations 1999, which require employers to carry out risk assessments, make arrangements to implement necessary measures, and arrange for appropriate information and training - The Control of Substances Hazardous to Health Regulations 2002, which require employers to control substances that are hazardous to health - The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013, which state that some accidents must be reported to the Health and Safety Executive and set out the timeframe for this and how long records of such accidents must be kept - The Health and Safety (Display Screen Equipment) Regulations 1992, which require employers to carry out digital screen equipment assessments and states users' entitlement to an eyesight test - Manual Handling Operations Regulations 1992 amended 2002 apply to a wide range of manual handling activities, including lifting, lowering, pushing, pulling or carrying. - The Gas Safety (Installation and Use) Regulations 1998, which require work on gas fittings to be carried out by someone on the Gas Safe Register

+- The Regulatory Reform (Fire Safety) Order 2005, which requires employers to take general fire precautions to ensure the safety of their staff - The Work at Height Regulations 2005, which requires employers to protect their staff from falls from height - The Provision and Use of Work Equipment Regulations 1998 place duties on businesses and organisations who own, use or operate work equipment.